mhenrixon/sidekiq-unique-jobs/NEW_README.md

 end
 ```

-It is also quite possible to ensure different types of unique args based on context.
+It is possible to ensure different types of unique args based on context.
 I can't vouch for the below example but see [#203](https://github.com/mhenrixon/sidekiq-unique-jobs/issues/203) for the discussion.

 ```ruby
 class UniqueJobWithFilterMethod